Lucychinny/Github-about-me/README.md

 # Github-about-me
 A brief biography about Lucy Alade
-I'm a manual and automatic QA engineer
+I'm a manual and automatic QA engineer from Lagos